-Lewis Hamilton: This will not go down as a classic Hamilton victory but he will not care one bit – and neither will the folk that backed him using the Bet On Aces promo code.
+Lewis Hamilton: This will not go down as a classic Hamilton victory but he will not care one bit.
 After a difficult start to the season, he did first show some signs of life with a decent qualifying performance, getting to within a tenth-and-a-half of Vettel.

 He struggled to keep up with Vettel for the majority of the race, losing precious time running wide at Turn 16 and locking up heavily at Turn 1.
 Getting the soft tyres up to temperature proved problematic and looked more vulnerable losing position to Valtteri Bottas as opposed to taking the fight to Vettel.

 But then, Lady Luck looked down favourably on Hamilton for once this season, taking full advantage of Sebastian Vettel’s off at Turn after a brave, too brave, overtaking attempt and then being on hand to take the race lead after Bottas picked up the most unfortunate of punctures.